anmarchio/open-img-annotator/README.md

 # Open Image Annotator

-Open Image Annotator is a tiny application that allows you to quickly annotate images using superpixels and polygons.
+Open Image Annotator is a tiny, open source application that allows you to quickly annotate images using superpixels and polygons.

 ## Open, Build and Run on Windows